Frequently Ask Questions

 • Rental contract (Mietvertrag)

-The visa you got from German embassy in your home country is called student visa or entry visa.
-All international students must convert their student visa into study resident permit before student Visa expires.
-You can book an appointment online for applying the resident permit at the Foreigner office (Ausländerbehörde) website.
-On appointment date, you need to present all the documents as required to the officer and on satisfactory your residence permit (Aufenthaltstitel) will be provided on your passport.
+The visa you receive from the German embassy in your home country is called a student visa or entry visa.
+All international students must convert their student visa into a study residence permit before their student visa expires.
+You can book an appointment online to apply for a residence permit at the Foreigner Office (Ausländerbehörde) website.
+On the appointment date, you will need to present all the required documents to the officer, and if everything is satisfactory, your residence permit (Aufenthaltstitel) will be provided in your passport.

 • Passport with a valid student visa